SolutiaConsulting/cdf-ng-tweet/README.md

 The Twitter widget is responsible for rendering a tweet.
 This component relies upon a connection to Twitter to render the tweet.
 If the connection is lost, or is not available, then the component simply renders the Tweet's text and timestamp.
 Otherwise, if a connection exists, the component uses Twitter's JavaScript widget to render the tweet.

+Tweet rendered by Twitter:

 ![][cdf-ng-tweet-url]

+Tweet rendered when Twitter not loaded/available:

 ![][cdf-ng-tweet-no-connection-url]